- Share your observations

 - For information on Wisconsin's rare plants, contact:

 Chinquapin Oak (Quercus muehlenbergii)

-Chinquapin Oak (Quercus muehlenbergii), a State Special Concern plant, is found in oak savannas, edges of woods, and banks along water.
+Chinquapin Oak (Quercus muehlenbergii), a Wisconsin Special Concern plant, is found in oak savannas, edges of woods, and banks along water.
 Blooming occurs May; fruiting occurs late May through September.
 This species can be identified year-round.